cacophony-wj/LeS/README.md

 **Disable Dynamic Combat**

-Because it causes a lot of weird sheathing / unsheathing loops with CGO, conflicts with AGO's native bow stamina and interrupt mechanics, and also doesn't play well with Ultimate Combat's Timed Block.
+Because it causes a lot of weirdness.

 Under **Difficulty** hit _Allow Wildcat to Manage Difficulty_ so you don't have overpowered followers.